 - 5.1f.
 ARBITRATION RESOLUTION PROCEDURE Any grievance not amicably resolved by Step 3 or 4 above may be referred to arbitration by either party as a method of grievance resolution as follows: - 5.1f.1.
 If, as a result of Step 3, written notification shall be given to the other party of the desire to arbitrate the unresolved grievance within thirty (30) working days of the conclusion of Step 3 of the Grievance Procedure. - 5.1f.2.
 If, as a result of Step 4, written notification shall be given to the other party of the desire to arbitrate the unresolved grievance within thirty (30) working days of the conclusion of Step 4 of the Grievance Procedure. - 5.1f.3.
-In the event the matter is taken to arbitration, it shall be referred to the American Arbitration Association for the selection of an impartial arbitrator and thereafter shall proceed in accordance with the rules of the American Arbitration Association. - 5.lf.4.
+In the event the matter is taken to arbitration; it shall be referred to the American Arbitration Association for the selection of an impartial arbitrator and thereafter shall proceed in accordance with the rules of the American Arbitration Association. - 5.lf.4.
 Each party shall bear its own expenses for the presentation of its case, including costs of any witnesses.
 The arbitrator's fee shall be borne equally by the parties. - 5.2.
 The time limits referred to within this Article may be extended by mutual consent of the appropriate Union and Management representatives.
 The reference to working days in this Article shall mean Monday through Friday and shall not include Saturdays, Sundays, or Holidays. - 5.3.
 In the case that the subject matter of a grievance is either discharge or suspension of an employee, the grievance may be initiated in writing to the Executive Director. - 5.4.
 Either the Union Grievance/Negotiation Committee or the Authority's Management Committee may request that a meeting be scheduled at a mutually convenient day and time to consider matters with respect to safety, health, working conditions, and improvement of harmonious labor-management relations.
 The party requesting such meeting shall submit a written agenda at the time of the request.
 The other party, within three (3) days of the original request, may submit an agenda of issues for consideration.
 Within five (5) days of submission of the requesting party's agenda, the parties will schedule a meeting at a mutually convenient day and time.
-The Union Grievance/Negotiation Committee, composed of the chief steward, steward, the local union president, and/or the International Representative and the Management Committee, composed of the Executive Director and Manager of Operations, will conduct and attend these meetings.